StephAdongo/Library/README.md

 # Library

-- This is a  small type of a clone library app.
+This is a  small type of a  library app.